 SignalDrop competes in the "always-running WiFi monitor" category alongside WiFi Signal ($4.99), Wifiry ($9.99), and WiFi Explorer ($19.99).
 It's the only app in the category that:

-Jesse Meria is an indie developer and the owner of Cafe Meria in Charlevoix, Michigan.
+Jesse Meria is an indie developer and the owner of Cafe Meria.
 He builds Apple-platform software focused on calm utility — apps that solve specific frustrations without bloat, telemetry, or subscriptions.
 SignalDrop came from a year of arguing with his ISP about WiFi outages he couldn't prove.
 Other projects: Composed (planning app), Puana (music), and a handful of in-progress utilities.

 "macOS has had WiFi since 1999.
 It still doesn't notify you when it drops.
 That's twenty-seven years of silence."